By: Maralee McKee, Manners Mentor

 Housecleaner: amount of one cleaning

-Mail Carrier: gift, not cash, valued about $25 (The post office frowns on their associates taking cash gifts or any gift valued over $25.)
+Mail Carrier: gift, not cash, valued about $25 (The post office frowns on their associates taking cash gifts or any gift valued over $25.
+Also, this applies most often when you know your postal carrier because it’s the same person daily and you had multiple conversations with the carrier throughout the year.)

 Lawn Care Worker: (if the same person or crew services your home most of the time) $20 each